 Prompt injection is a serious problem

-One thing in particular he is very adamant about is that people aren’t taking prompt injection seriously enough.
+One thing in particular Simon is very adamant about is that people aren’t taking prompt injection seriously enough.
 There is currently no reliable solution to what is essentially a huge gaping security hole in these things, and that makes a lot of the really cool and useful applications instead very dangerous.
 The solutions that are being offered are only partial solutions, and because we’re talking about security this means they’re aren’t solutions at all.

 To put this in terms that most software engineers should understand, it’s like if someone asked you: